This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Season ground beef with salt, pepper, onion powder, thyme, oregano, garlic powder and paprika.
-Cook in a skillet for 7-10 minutes, until fully cooked.
+• In a skillet over medium heat, cook the ground beef with salt, pepper, onion powder, oregano, thyme, garlic powder, and paprika.
+Cook for 7–10 minutes, until browned and fully cooked.

 Nutrition